This is the continuation of the last blog as more and different questions pop up in the Google search 'People Also Ask' section.

 Should you sleep in your bed if you have bed bugs?

 Unlike some other insects, like mosquitoes, that spread disease, it is widely believed bed bugs do not spread disease.
 There is some disagreement when it comes to Chagas disease where there has been reported transmission from bed bugs.
 See Penn study here.

 Different people react differently to bed bug bites just like mosquito bites.
 Some people develop red itchy welts while others are minimally affected and some people will never even know they are being bitten.

-As discussed in an earlier blog post it is the extreme emotional trauma and damage which can be as harmful as other causes of PTSD that bed bugs bring out in folks that should be the determining factor in your decision to eradicate them completely from your life and the lives of your friends, family, staff and guests.
+As discussed in an earlier blog post it is the extreme emotional trauma and damage which can be as harmful as other causes of PTSD that bed bugs are responsible should be the determining factor in your decision to eradicate them completely from your life and the lives of your friends, family, staff and guests.

 Is it possible to have just one bed bug?

 Yes it is possible to have just one bed bug.
 Bed bugs can hitch a ride on just about anything – even the tread in the bottom of a shoe.
 Backpacks, purses, luggage that is stacked up in a cargo hold with other bed bug infested luggage, used furniture, etc. The sky is the limit when talking about how one bed bug might find it’s way into your bedroom.

 Unfortunately, chances are that if you only see one there are a bunch more bed bugs hiding somewhere else waiting for you to fall asleep before they feed on your blood like little vampires.
 Luckily, a whole-room electric bed bug heater machine is the perfect tool to eradicate bed bugs without spraying your bedroom with toxic, long lasting insecticides that no longer work due to evolutionary resistance on the part of the bed bugs.